 The Group manages liquidity risk by maintaining adequate reserves and banking facilities, by continuously monitoring forecast and actual cash flows and matching the maturity profiles of financial assets and liabilities.
-Surplus funds are generally invested on at call investment account.
+Surplus funds are generally invested in an 'at call' investment account.